dbode777/go-api-development/README.md

 This is a repository that contains examples used in learning Go for a CourseCareers course.

 The GO-API-TUTORIAL is more of a mini-project that serves as a rudimentary library/bookstore system.
-There are few components I added to get a bit more familiar with the language.
+There are a few components I added to get a bit more familiar with the language.
 In particular, I added a validator and error handler so there was a dedicated component for each of those case.
 I added manual test files for regression testing.
 Still need to add unit tests and integration tests.